 Photo: Phil Long

-We often hear more than we want to about child sexual abuse.
 The media seems to be full of horrific stories about children who are abused, exploited, abducted and even murdered, often by strangers.
-But the reality of abuse is rarely what we hear in the news: the stories that get the most media attention aren't typical.
+But the reality of online and offline abuse is rarely what we hear in the news: the stories that get the most media attention aren't typical.

 - The majority of perpetrators sexually assault children known to them, with about 80% of offences taking place in the home of either the offender or the victim.2